What Happens Here??

 Other clinicians ask us to see their patients because they suspect their patient has a tick-borne illness.
 The level of involvement varies with each patient, ranging from diagnostics through treatment and follow up.
 There are conversations, discussions and grand rounds that go on between doctors, practitioners, specialists, infusion pharmacists, etc. and patients benefit from all their input, thoughts and ideas.

 Patients can be seen using what is called "real time telemedicine".
-This is done through a HIPAA compliant portal (like Skype, but we use a medical interface called Kareo).
-Ideally, telemedicine is not used with new patient consults unless they are outside of Southcentral Alaska and cannot travel.
+This is done through a HIPAA compliant portal (an interface through our electronic medical record).
+Ideally, telemedicine is not used with new patient consults unless the person is too ill or too far away to travel.

 Out of Clinic Visits

-In some instances, it is necessary to see patients outside the clinic, such as at the infusion center or their homes.
-Visiting a patient at their home may also depend on other criteria, like if they have anything good to eat!!
+In some instances, it is necessary to see patients outside of the clinic.
+This can include the infusion center, other consults or medical appointments or their homes.
+Doing a home visit may also depend on if they have anything good to eat!!

 Coordination of Care